 If you have questions about practising psychology during the COVID-19 Lockdown and subsequent levels, please send them to email@example.com and a group from the Board, the College, and the Society will attempt to answer them.

 MPS has made allowances for the situation and “reassure that should you need to do a remote consultation with a patient whom you would ordinarily see face-to-face, your membership with Medical Protection will enable you to request assistance for matters that could arise from such consultations during this time.”

-Several other documents are available that may assist people to learn more about online therapy and other aspects of practising during the pandemic:
+Several other NZ based resources are available that may assist people to learn more about online therapy and other aspects of practising during the pandemic:

 - COVID-19 and Telehealth Provision for Health Providers

 - TOAH-NNEST has been working on developing guidelines for Telehealth.
 Click here to download the document